-Among all the diseases of male genital organs inflammations should be considered separately, as they fall into category of the most widely spread male health problems.
-Prostatitis is an inflammation of the prostate, the pathology that develops only in men.
+Among all the diseases of male genital organs, inflammations should be considered separately, as they fall into the category of the most widely spread male health problems.
+Prostatitis is an inflammation of the prostate, a pathology that develops only in men.
 Until recently prostatitis was classified as a disease of the older patient group (50+ years old), but with the development of diagnostics methods the disease is now observed in younger patients (20+ years old).

-Inflammation of the prostate is most often the result of a pathology.
+Inflammation of the prostate is most often a result of another pathology.
 It may be a chronic disease of the genitourinary system, injury and so on.
 Importantly, even at a young age prostatitis can be combined with inflammation of the urethra or vesiculitis.
 As for the elderly suffering from the disease, hyperplasia of the body is oftentimes diagnosed at the same time.
-Question inflammation of the prostate is very important, as prostatitis, particularly acute, significantly reduces the overall quality of life, being a widespread reason for the decline in potency.
+Treating inflammation of the prostate is very important, as prostatitis, particularly its acute form, significantly reduces the overall quality of life, being a widespread reason for a decline in potency.

 Classification of prostatitis

-The disease can be diagnose in acute, chronic bacterial and chronic non-bacterial form.
-The third type, in turn, is divided into the prostate with the signs of inflammation, and without them.
+The disease can be diagnosed in acute, chronic bacterial and chronic non-bacterial form.
+The third type, in turn, is divided into the prostate both with the signs of inflammation, and without them.

-As for chronic bacterial diseases, it is characterized by sharp pain, violation of urination, changes in the composition of body fluids (secretions of the prostate), and a number of less obvious reactions.
+As for chronic bacterial disease, it is characterized by sharp pain, painful urination, changes in the composition of body fluids (secretions of the prostate), and a number of less obvious reactions.
 This form is the most diagnosed one in the early age; and according to the statistics, the disease occurs in about 5-10% of the total male population.
 Chronic bacterial prostatitis significantly impairs life quality, that’s why the treatment is largely initiated by the patients themselves.

 Causation of disease

-Inflammation of the prostate, regardless of the patient age group, identifies several key reasons for its development.
-The acute form occurs because of the mass pathogenic microorganisms penetration into the body.
+Inflammation of the prostate, regardless of patient age group, has several key reasons.
+The acute form occurs because of a mass pathogenic microorganisms penetration into the body.
 This may be E. coli, Proteus, Klebsiella and others.
 Under normal conditions they are permanent inhabitants of the skin and mucous membranes, but they enters the prostate, acute inflammatory reactions may follow.
 The causes of chronic bacterial diseases are more varied, although they can be divided into 2 large categories.